opendr-eu/opendr/docs/reference/intent-recognition-learner.md

 - **device**: *str, default="cuda"*\
   Specifies the device to be used for training.
 - **benchmark**: *{"MIntRec"}, default="MIntRec"*\
-  Specifies the benchmark (dataset) to be used for training and defines the labels, number of classes, etc.
+  Specifies the benchmark (dataset) to be used for training.
+The benchmark defines the class labels, feature dimensionalities, etc.

 #### `IntentRecognitionLearner.fit`
 ```python
 IntentRecognitionLearner.fit(self, dataset, val_dataset, verbose, silent)
 ```

-This method is used for training the algorithm on a train dataset and validating on a val dataset.
+This method is used for training the algorithm on a training dataset and validating on a validation dataset.

 Parameters: